ricco-venterea/ricco-venterea.github.io/_pages/quotes.md

 - ...one can learn to live with ambiguity--that much is requisite to the seeking spirit--and with the silence of the stars.
 All who genuinely seek to learn, whether atheist or believer, scientist or mystic, are united in having not *a* faith but faith itself.
 Its token is reverence, its habit to respect the eloquence of silence.
 For God's hand may be a human hand, if you reach out in loving kindness, and God's voice your voice, if you but speak the truth. - Timothy Ferris

+- I will learn from myself, be my own pupil; I will learn from myself the secret of Siddhartha. - Hermann Hesse